You Are Here: Greyghost > Features Page > Stupid Things To Do With APC UPS Network Management Cards

 firmware work with both new (Microlink) and old (UPSLink) protocols and

-faster microcontrollers at their heart and in the case of the AP9631,
+microcontrollers at their heart and in the case of the AP9631 or

-two USB ports that might be used to increase the available storage for
+two USB ports that are used for firmware upgrades.
+Maybe someday

 You can't install an old network management card directly into a new

 Microlink Smart-UPS model.
 There are two keyways both in the SmartSlot

 and the rear bezel of compatible accessories.
 These prevent old cards

 from being inserted, implying a major incompatibility.
 I decided to